Showing posts with label Graceland. Show all posts

 Beal Street

-We took the train trolley back to Adams Avenue and walked back to the Welcome Center took a few more pictures and then headed toward Presley Avenue.
+We took the train trolley back to Adams Avenue, walked back to the Welcome Center, took a few more pictures, and then headed toward Presley Avenue.
 We drove toward the airport and got turned around.
-We saw a FedEx airplane taxied off.
+We saw a FedEx plane being towed off.

-We finally found Graceland, my husband let me out of the car and I took pictures of Elvis's marker, the wall around his house, and the gate.
-Across the street, I took pictures of Elvis's jet from the road.
+We finally found Graceland.
+My husband let me out of the car, and I took pictures of Elvis's marker, the wall around his house, and the gate.
+Across the street, I took photos of Elvis's jet from the road.

-We headed back down I-40 by now the work traffic was out so we had quite a long drive back.
-We finally got off I-40 onto 385 East and traffic was still heavy, we headed toward 72 East, and when we got on 72 East we headed toward Corinth about an hour's drive.
-This is a long drive because there is nothing to see except the road, and trees not much of anything else.
+We headed back down I-40.
+By now, the work traffic was out, so we had quite a long drive back.
+We finally got off I-40 onto 385 Eas, and traffic was.
+Ea drove east on 72 East to Cortland County, and when we went west, we drove for about an hour.
+This is a long drive because there is nothing to see except the road and trees —nothing much else.

 Wall at Graceland